 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Don't worry, there's a light at the end of that dark tunnel, I promise!
 I'll teach you how to get out of debt using three of my simplest and BEST budgeting principles.
 Plus, I've got some extra tips that will help you to crush your debt that much quicker!
 But first…

 As many of you know, Bubba and I got ourselves into significant credit card debt when we were newlyweds, working to build a business.
 In a short amount of time we found ourselves with $10,000 on just one credit card (about $15,000 in total outstanding debt), an SUV we couldn't afford, $0 in our bank accounts (thanks to a real estate investment gone wrong), and little to no income.
 It was…terrifying, to say the least.

-When it came to realistically managing day-to-day, real-life “lifestyle” finances and budgets, I forged the way on my own…
+When it came to realistically managing day-to-day, real-life “lifestyle” finances and budgets, I forged the way on my own… and it worked.

+Instead of focusing on the $500, $1,000+ dollars that we didn't have as much control over, I created systems for organizing my day-to-day dollars.
 I quickly learned that the way to get out of debt, even on a tiny income, didn't come down to the big numbers.
-Rather, it's the $1, $5, $10 daily decisions that made all the difference.
+Rather, it was the $1, $5, $10 daily decisions that made all the difference.